 As a Mountain Green property owner, you should be aware of the fundamental differences between renting to members of the military and other types of tenants.
-When renting to tenants who are members of the U.S. military, there are various federal laws that affect the way a property owner can legally conduct business.
-Whether it’s engaging with tenants who break their lease or are periodically absent for training, making sure the property is free from trouble, or collecting late rental payments.
+When renting to tenants who are members of the U.S. military, various federal laws affect the way a property owner can legally conduct business.
+Whether it’s engaging with tenants who break their lease or are periodically absent for training, making sure the property is free from trouble or collecting late rental payments.
 Before renting to military members, you should know what the law says and how it may affect the landlord/tenant relationship.
 This can help you avoid violating your renter’s rights.

 Breaking the Lease

 Members of the U.S. military are safeguarded by the Servicemembers Civil Relief Act (SCRA), which attempts to protect active military personnel and their families from several financial and legal obligations.
 The Servicemembers Civil Relief Act (SCRA) addresses a wide range of instances, like an active member of the military who is renting a house.
 According to this federal law, landlords are required to permit a tenant to break a lease without penalty if specific conditions are satisfied.

 As an illustration, if military personnel receive orders of transfer (deploy or induction) more than 35 miles from the property, a discharge, or a loss of life, they can legally break their lease.
 While honoring a military tenant’s request to break their lease can be complicated, by law, renters cannot be fined or their security or other deposits withheld for breaking a lease due to transfers or other service-related situations.